David-Yacoub/weather-journal-app/README.md

 create an asynchronous web app that uses Web API and user data to dynamically update the UI in a Weather Journal application.

-try the project now on: https://weather-journal-dav.herokuapp.com/
+try the project on: https://weather-journal-dav.herokuapp.com/